hakillha/YX_public_docs/README.md

 Refer to [rwightman/pytorch-image-models](https://github.com/rwightman/pytorch-image-models) for the installation instructions of the classification model.

-In our case we need to crop out results of a detector to provide data for the classification model:
+In our case we need to crop out results of a detector to provide data for the classification model (if you already have the data in classification format, ignore this step):
 ```shell
 python classification_utils.py patch_extract \
 --input_path /media/yingges/Data_Junior/data/vehicle/FT/cljgh_cut_20200220_checked/ \